Vivek96254/HumanChain_Backend/README.md

 # Incident Log API - HumanChain AI Safety Backend Assignment

-A simple RESTful API built with Flask and PostgreSQL (with fallback to SQLite) to manage and log AI safety incidents, created for the HumanChain Backend Intern Take-Home Assignment.
+A simple RESTful API built with Flask and Supabase PostgreSQL (with fallback to SQLite) to manage and log AI safety incidents, created for the HumanChain Backend Intern Take-Home Assignment.

 ---